 - Dr. Lee will make a small incision along the crease underneath the chin.
 Through this limited incision, a pocket for the implant is created just above the bone.

 - The implant is next placed into the pocket and secured in place.
-Occasionally, sculpting of the implant is required in order to ensure an exact fit with an individual’s anatomy.
+Occasionally, the sculpting of the implant is required in order to ensure an exact fit with an individual’s anatomy.

 - The incision is then closed with dissolvable stitches and a light dressing is applied.